TheTechnobear/VcvRnboTemplate/readme.md

 # Further information

+## Generated module code
+You only need to use createModule once for each module. if you wish to change the rnbo code, just re-export as you did the first time, then rebuild.

+also, the code generated is 'separate' from the original template, so you can modify the code if you wish. in this way, you can create fully customised UI (more details later), or edit the code for more advanced features.

 ## Editing code
 if you want to go further, then Id recommend you use a code editor to edit code.
 I use [VSCode](https://code.visualstudio.com) aka Visual Studio Code , which is free